Connectors

 - Connection complete - the site URL is detected automatically

-Option B: Confluence Data Center (PAT)
+Option B: Data Center (PAT)

-For self-hosted Confluence instances:
+For self-hosted Confluence or Jira instances:

 1. Create Personal Access Token